BarathChandranC/PikaBot-RL/README.md

    - Create these accounts at [Pokémon Showdown](https://play.pokemonshowdown.com).

 2. **Prepare the Account Information**:
-   - Create a file named `accounts.txt` in the same directory as your `PPO2.py` script.
+   - Create a file named `Account.txt` in the same directory as your `PPO2.py` script.
    - This file should contain the username and password of the account you will use to host the bot.

 3. **Run the PPO Script**: